Fast, effective, and coherent time series modeling using the sparsity-ranked lasso

-While many exogenous variables could feasibly factor into the number of emergency room visits in an hour, for the sake of this problem, we limit our consideration to monthly fixed effects, holiday effects, and concurrent hourly temperature in Iowa City, IA, as exogenous features (which are unpenalized in the regression).
-For holidays, we included separate fixed effects (as indicators) on Christmas, New Year's Eve, New Year's Day, Thanksgiving, Independence Day, and Hawkeye game-day (i.e., the day of an Iowa Hawkeye college football game).
+We consider monthly effects, holiday effects, and concurrent hourly temperature in Iowa City, IA, as exogenous features, unpenalized in the regression.
+For months and holidays, we used indicator variables to denote month as well as specific holidays, including Christmas, New Year's Eve, New Year's Day, Thanksgiving, Independence Day, and Hawkeye game-day (i.e., the day of an Iowa Hawkeye college football game).
 We also include holiday ``plus-one'' effects for Christmas and Thanksgiving to examine if there are lingering effects of these major holidays.

-Before fitting the models, we divide our sample into a training set (the first 90\% of data, 7/1/2013 until noon 10/9/2017) and a test set (the final 10\% of data, starting noon 10/09/2017 to 3/31/2018).
+Before fitting the models, we divide our sample into a training set (the first 90\% of data, 7/1/2013-10/9/2017) and a test set (the final 10\% of data through 3/31/2018).
 Using the training set, we fit the following models: